RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

    Choose your favorite text editor to edit the :tt:`.bashrc` file and move all the lines added by conda into a new file in your $HOME, for example to :tt:`.mycondainit-23.5.2`.
-   The lines are at the end of your :tt:`.bashrc` file (lines start end with *conda initialize* and all the lines between them):
+   The lines are at the end of your :tt:`.bashrc` file (lines start and end with *conda initialize* and all the lines between them):

    .. code-block:: bash